Zush vs NameQuick: AI File Renamer Comparison

 - You are Mac-only

-- You want the richest AI provider menu (OpenRouter, MLX, LM Studio)
+- You want the richer AI provider menu (OpenRouter and LM Studio)

 - You want a real Rules Engine for conditional moves/tags/archives, not just renaming

-- You handle audio, video, or archives that need renaming
+- You handle archive files that need renaming

 - EU data routing matters for your compliance story